 Tortillas are best served steaming hot.
 Tender and pliable, they have a delicate toasted-corn flavor and a pillowy texture.
 They’re great for scooping up sauces from a sloppy plate or rounding out the occasionally meager lunch or dinner.
 How many tortillas a person eats per meal varies greatly.
 Some folks stick to one or two, while others can down eight or more at a time.

 Fresh tortillas are sold from tortillerias (single-room spaces where señoras and señoritas prepare tortillas all day long), though people prepare them at home, too.
 Below is an overview of how.
 If you’re en route to Guatemala and would like to try to make them yourself, let us know.
-Viaventure offers a handful of tours (such as this one) that will help you become a tortilla-making master.
+Viaventure offers a handful of tours that will help you become a tortilla-making master.

 How Corn Tortillas Are Made

 Dried corn kernels are purchased in the market or delivered to the door of a tortillería.

 The corn kernels are boiled with a cal (a chalky substance known as lime or calcium hydroxide) during a process called nixtamalization.
 Doing this makes it easier to grind the corn, increases its nutritional value, and improves its flavor.
 Once the corn is finished cooking and left to soak overnight, it’s rinsed.

 The cooked corn is then taken to a mill.
 These are usually small, one-room operations with a single machine.